geoneric/fern/documents/Texts/DataModel/DataModel.rst

 -------
 A feature is a combination of a domain with zero or more associated attributes, and zero or more sub-features.
 For example, a deer feature can be modelled using a mobile point feature that contains the current location, and may have attributes like day_of_birth and weight, and may have sub-features like the minimum bounding rectangle of the first degree family members.

+Another example of a feature with a sub-feature is a police car mobile point feature that also has a polygon sub-feature that contains the area that can be reached within 10 minutes of driving time.
+As the car moves, this area changes based on the surrounding road network.

 In space, a feature is some spatial entity that has a position in space, and associated attributes.
 Examples of such features are houses, roads, cities, rivers, boats, planes, continents, etc.

 In time, a feature is a collection of moments in time for which an attribute value is available.
 This can be one or more periods in time, or one or more moments in time.
 Examples of temporal features are average temperature per geological era, number of animal species going extinct per mass extinction event, number of plant species per interglacial, gross income per interbellum, tax rate per government period, etc.